 Location Work – Holistic centers, spiritual retreats, conferences, medical office, massage therapists, night clubs, farms, classes, malls, cities, schools, bed & breakfast….
 Clients include: NOFA, Capital Region Magazine, Crossgates Mall, Dean Witter Reynolds Inc., Food From Home, Holiday Inn, National Heritage Trust, Roanoke College, Saratoga Raceway, First Albany Corp, March of Dimes, Capital District YMCA, National Multiple Sclerosis Society.

-Still Life – Food, jewelry, toys, electronics, Art . . .
+Still Life – Food, jewelry, toys, electronics, art, catalogs, web, direct mail, print . . .
 Clients include: Bitwise Designs, Capital Region Magazine, Food From Home, National Heritage Trust, Teledyne Gurley.

 Portrait Photography – Formal and Candid Portraits.
-Political Candidates, Senior Portraits, Graduation Portraits, Musicians, Bands, and Performances, Weddings & Special occasions.
+Political Candidates, Senior Portraits, Graduation Portraits, Musicians, Bands, Performances, Weddings & Special occasions.
 Head shots and Group shots for marketing.
-Clients include: Lynn Monroe, Clinical Herbalist & Cancer Guide; Donna Bird, CSW, CCH; Joyce Wilson, RN, RMT; Steven Oshins, DDS; Casablanca Central Hair Design; Holli Rossi, Personal Coach; Nick Martinez, Artist; Maryjane Cleary, Star Readings; Ruth Ann Smalley, Author and Energy Medicine Practitioner; Bands/Musicians including Randy and the Goats, Gray Things, Jack Empie Music…
+Clients include: Lynn Monroe, Clinical Herbalist & Cancer Guide; Barbara Allen; Donna Bird, CSW, CCH; Joyce Wilson, RN, RMT; Steven Oshins, DDS web, direct mail, print; Casablanca Central Hair Design; Holli Rossi, Personal Coach; Nick Martinez, Artist; Maryjane Cleary, Star Readings; Ruth Ann Smalley, Author and Energy Medicine Practitioner; Bands/Musicians including Randy and the Goats, Gray Things, Jack Empie Music…

 “I LOVE the beautiful work you did for me!
 My husband has remarked more than once how much he loves the picture we chose–that you photographed!” – Barbara